The Best Online Tax Software 2019

 If this is your first time with H&R Block (I’m sure it is or you would not be here.
 Right!
 LOL) you will have to create an account.
 Once you’re in the program the layout is similar to that of TurboTax, extremely easy to navigate through, and entering your data.

-They also have the ability to import your W2’s and 1099’s; along with importing last year’s taxes from TurboTax, Quicken software, and of course H&R Block.
+They also can import your W2’s and 1099’s; along with importing last year’s taxes from TurboTax, Quicken software, and of course H&R Block.

 I would have to say that H&R Block and TurboTax go toe to toe with everything they provide, and with what I can see the biggest difference would be in the prices, a lot of people like this one because they are a well-known tax expert.
 And of course, you can find an office most everywhere if you would still like a Tax accountant to do your taxes.